The U.S. is destroying $9.7 million in contraceptives. Is there another option?

 But in its statement to NPR, the State Department referred to them as "abortifacient birth control commodities" — referring to substances that cause the termination of a pregnancy.

-A U.S. policy called the "Mexico City Policy," instituted by President Ronald Reagan during a 1984 conference in that city, restricts foreign non-governmental organizations from using U.S. federal funds to provide abortion services or related information.
-Presidents have alternately rescinded and reinstated the policy since its creation; Most recently, Trump brought it back at the start of his second term.
+A U.S. policy called the "Mexico City Policy," instituted by President Ronald Reagan during a 1984 conference in that city, restricts foreign nongovernmental organizations from using U.S. federal funds to provide abortion services or related information.
+Presidents have alternately rescinded and reinstated the policy since its creation; most recently, President Trump brought it back at the start of his second term.

-One of the several humanitarian groups that tried to buy the contraceptives say the U.S. government cited that policy as grounds for rejecting their offers.
+One of the several humanitarian groups that tried to buy the contraceptives says the U.S. government cited that policy as grounds for rejecting their offers.

 MSI Reproductive Choices said in a statement that it offered to "purchase, repackage and manage logistics at our expense" to get the products to people in need.